What Is Spinal Stenosis?

 In most cases, spinal stenosis treatments begin with non-surgical methods.
 Unfortunately, based on the patients we see with spinal stenosis, the standard approaches are not effective.
 Treatments include medication, exercises, and braces for the spine.
 The symptoms will normally get worse unless you can find a treatment that can help reduce the causes of the stenosis.
 Regular exercise can sometimes help with reducing inflammation build up, but it can be very difficult to work out with a painful back.
 Frequently the difficulty to move is a problem that prevents people from doing the recommended exercises.
 Medication can help to mask the pain in your back, but that isn’t a great long-term solution.
 Think about it, is it worth masking the pain?
 It normally leads, in our experience, to you doing more damage because you’re unaware of the stress on an injured part of your body.
 You would not dose up on painkillers and walk on an untreated broken leg, would you?

-One treatment that we specialize in here at The Mayfair Clinic is Spinal Decompression.
-We use this treatment to treat a lot of cases of spinal stenosis, frequently using it in tandem with laser treatment for more effective treatment.
+Spinal Decompression is one treatments that we specialise in, also referred to as IDD Therapy.
+Here at The Mayfair Clinic we use this treatment to treat cases of spinal stenosis, frequently using it in tandem with laser treatment for more a effective approach.
 Spinal Decompression involves stretching the spine in a controlled way, and this can release the pressure, pain, and inflammation in your spine.
 It is an excellent long-term treatment for things like spinal stenosis and has saved many people from going under the knife.
 Laser treatment works very well with this to reduce the inflammation & accelerate the tissue healing whilst the spinal decompression helps release pressure on damaged parts of your spine.

-Receiving treatments like spinal decompression and the other treatments we specialize in, can give you a great opportunity to keep the symptoms at bay, and in some cases, deal with the cause of the stenosis.
+Receiving treatments like spinal decompression and the other treatments that make up The Mayfair Method, can give you a great opportunity to keep the symptoms at bay, and in some cases, deal with the cause of the stenosis.

 Contact us today to find out more about the treatments we have available for spinal stenosis here at The Mayfair Clinic.
 Use the contact buttons below.
 We’d be happy to help you on your road to recovery.